-Once you've accessed the Non-Tenant Codes section of the Access tab, you'll see details about all of your non-tenant codes that you have setup with Cloud Access Control.
+Once you've accessed the Non-Tenant Codes section of the Access tab, you'll see details about all of your non-tenant codes that you have setup with Access Control.

 To create a new non-tenant gate code, select + New Gate Code.
 Enter a name for the gate code, assign a code, and select one of your access groups from the drop-down menu.
 You can also enter an optional description.
 When you’re finished, select Save.

-Editing user permissions for Cloud Access Control
+Editing user permissions for Storable Access Control

-The Corporate section of your software contains several settings that control whether a user can make Cloud Access Control changes, view activity, or change gate configuration.
+The Corporate section of your software contains several settings that control whether a user can make Access Control changes, view activity, or change gate configuration.
 To adjust these settings, access Corporate settings and select Roles.

-Choose the role for which you’d like to adjust cloud access permissions and click Edit to the right.
+Choose the role for which you’d like to adjust access permissions and click Edit to the right.

 There are several permissions that pertain to gate and access issues.
 To give a user permission to set non-tenant codes and make adjustments to access groups and hours, ensure that their account has Manage Cloud Access Control turned on.
 To give a user permission to view gate pops and other access notifications, ensure that View Cloud Access Control Activity is turned on.